ikuhamada/state-doc/manual.rst

 	Description:

-	Use this key word to perform the band structure analysis
+	Use this keyword to perform the band structure analysis

 STM_SIMPLE